Castro station

 Castro station is a Muni Metro station at the intersection of Market Street, Castro Street, and 17th Street in the Castro District of San Francisco, California.
 The underground station is served by the K Ingleside, M Ocean View, L Taraval and S Shuttle lines.
-The F Market line serves the station on the street level at 17th and Castro.
+The F Market & Wharves line serves the station on the street level at 17th and Castro.